 2. Family Unification

 Under the Family Unification Program, Applicants are admitted based on referrals from the Child Protective Services Department of the Texas Department of Protective and Regulatory Services (CPS).
 Families admitted to this program are either in imminent danger of losing their child(ren) to foster care due to the lack of adequate housing, or the lack of housing is the sole reason for continued placement of the child(ren) in foster care.
 CPS provides supportive services to the participating Families.
-Following admittance into the Section 8 Program, participants follow all Section 8 rules and regulations
+Following admittance into the HCVHCVP, participants follow all HCVrules and regulations

 3. Mainstream Housing for Persons with Disabilities